Garstang: 01995 603142

 Disbursements

-• Where the estate consists of any shareholdings (stocks and bonds) there are likely to be additional costs i.e. stockbrokers’ charges for preparing probate valuation of the share portfolio.
+• Where the estate consists of any shareholdings (stocks and bonds), there are likely to be additional costs, such as stockbrokers’ charges for preparing probate valuation of the share portfolio.

 • Dealing with the sale or transfer of any property in the estate is not included.
 We will quote separately for this.